-Recently, the Government has issued new regulations which have eased the use of capital funds in an existing FIE to finance the payment of equity or asset transactions.
-Before these regulations, the FIEs were exclusively allowed to use the RMB in its current accounts to finance their acquisitions; shareholders loans are still limited to certain ratio of capital / total amount of investment or certain multiple of net asset value.
+Since 2019, the SAFE has issued new regulations which have eased the use of capital funds (including capital increase) in an existing FIE to finance the payment of equity or asset transactions in China.
+And some municipal SAFE has issued notices to allow foreign debts (i.e., shareholder loan from a foreign shareholder or other loan received from foreign entities) to be used for domestic equity investment, but currently only in Shanghai Free Trade Zone and in Shenzhen Free Trade Zone (Qianhai Shekou Area).
+Before these regulations, the FIEs were exclusively allowed to use the RMB in its current accounts to finance their acquisitions.
+If capital increase paid by the foreign moth company to the Chinese subsidiary are accepted in principle, verification with local banks and SAFE are still recommended to make sure that the funding of the acquisition will not raise any problem.
+The shareholders loans paid by the foreign mother company to the Chinese subsidiary are still limited to certain ratio of capital / total amount of investment or certain multiple of net asset value.